 HELP KEEP HOSKEN A PLACE FOR COMMUNITY

-In September 2020 City of Moreland tendered out a project to rip up the oval at the north end of Hosken Reserve (Coburg North) and replace it with synthetic soccer pitches.
-This plan was never made public and never subjected to local community consultation.
+In late 2020 Moreland City Council tried to rip up the oval at Hosken Reserve (Coburg North) and replace it with synthetic.
+The plan wasn't made public or subject to local community consultation.

 What You Can Do